applelok/react-localization/README.md

 ```

-But in fact we can (also prefer to) define the keys and values each of the language folder (src/i18n) with object type, which will be more readable.
+But in fact we can (also prefer to) define the keys and values in each of the language folder (src/i18n) with object type, which will be more readable.

 ```javascript
 // src/i18n/en